Fifty shades of hummus!! Why stick to the basic taste when you can indulge in different variations that are just as delicious and mouth-watering?

 Red pepper hummus will have to wait because today’s colour is green and today’s guest star is coriander.
 This green dip is perfect for summer evenings as an appetizer with veggies or pitta bread; and if you haven’t eaten it all, you can use it as a spread in wraps.
 It’s also really great as a healthy snack.

 I’ll say it upfront, I use canned chickpeas.
 I probably have the time to soak and boil them but I choose not to!
 I get the best canned chickpeas available and they do the job perfectly well.
 I make sure I rinse them well; I know some people like to keep some of the brine but I’d rather add fresh water and lemon juice to the mixture.
-If you’ve never tried flavoured hummus, I sugget you start and as always, your thoughts are most welcome!
+If you’ve never tried flavoured hummus, I suggest you start and as always, your thoughts are most welcome!
+And if you want to have yourself a little Mediterranean mezze, why not try the baba ganoush too?

 - 1 can of chickpeas, drained